Removal of Zirconia Implant and Replacement with Zeramex XT

 Implant surgery cases do not always go as planned.
-This P6 zirconia implant was not placed in a good position at all.
+This Zeramex P6 zirconia implant was not placed in a good position.
 It was placed too close to the tooth behind it and not down deep enough into the gum.
-In technical terms the P6 was placed too far distally and too high coronally.
-This initial placement by the dentist may have been initially workable, but when teeth are removed, other teeth can shift.
-In this case.
-The implant healed well, but the implant was not in a restorable or useable position.
+In technical terms the zirconia implant was placed too far distally and too high coronally.
+The placement was initially workable, but when teeth are removed, other teeth can shift.
+The implant healed well, but the implant was not in a useable position.
 There literally was not enough room to fit a crown on top of the implant.
+The implant need to be replaced with a properly positioned implant.

-Ceramic implant is too close to Tooth 31
+Ceramic implant is too close to neighboring tooth

 The implant was too coronal (high in the jawbone) and there was not enough room to put a replacement tooth on top of the implant.
 The P6 implant requires more room for the crown on top because the connection between the crown and the implant sits up higher than most other implants on the market.
 This is not a problem if the implant surgeon plans accordingly.
 Zirconia implant surgery requires the utmost precision due to implant design considerations and limitations in abutments available.
 Abutments most often can be bought premade, “pre-fabricated abutments” or custom made “custom abutments.”
 Custom abutments can sometimes correct for poor implant surgery and poor placement issues.
 Unfortunately most zirconia implant manufacturers only sell pre-fabricated abutments.
 Limitations in zirconia vs titanium materials and FDA problems have made getting custom abutments for zirconia implants difficult.
 There are some labs that can create custom abutments from a prefabricated abutment if need be.